Billing critical care

 MY JANUARY COLUMN, "How to bill for critical care and dual services," sparked many more questions about billing for critical care.
 Let me tackle that issue again and answer some questions from readers.

-Keep up with the latest coding changes: May 2014 - Coding News & Strategies
+Keep up with the latest coding changes: ICD-10 Coding Surprises Coming in 2016

 Splitting critical care time